curiousoffice/playbook/README.rst

 `Test-Driven Development<http://www.extremeprogramming.org/rules/testfirst.html>`_
-(TDD) is one of the most important Extreme Programming (XP) rules, but we need to be very careful how to apply it as it may add an important amount of code that could make us move slower.
+(TDD) is one of the most important Extreme Programming (XP) rules, but we need to be very careful how to apply it, as it may add an important amount of code that could make us move slower.
 One of the great benefits of TDD is that it enforces the design of testable components, it is a great practice to create clean and maintainable code, and